 Third-party player links do not expire, so anyone can view your videos through these URLs.
 If you add them to a third-party player outside of Vimeo, people may be able to find and share these links.

-Please note: When you paste a third party player link in a browser, it redirects to a link with an expiring token.
-When sharing third party links, make sure that you are copying the link address directly from your video settings (which starts with https://player.vimeo.com/external/) and not the redirected link in the browser (which starts with https://fpdl.vimeocdn.com/ or or https://gcs-vimeo.akamaized.net).
+Please note: When you paste a third-party player link in a browser, it redirects to a link with an expiring token.
+When sharing third-party links, make sure that you are copying the link address directly from your video settings (which starts with https://player.vimeo.com/external/) and not the redirected link in the browser (which starts with https://fpdl.vimeocdn.com/ or https://gcs-vimeo.akamaized.net).

 If you downgrade to Basic or Plus, any direct links you've shared or embedded will no longer work (for example, your embedded video will no longer load).
-If you decide to re-upgrade to PRO, Business, or Premium, your links will automatically reactivate.
+If you decide to re-upgrade to Pro or higher, your links will automatically reactivate.